 WHAT DETERMINES THE CHARACTER OF THE DOG

 Breeders and experienced owners state that in order to establish a friendly relationship between owner and dog, their temperaments must be similar.
 If you rely on this recommendation, the first thing a person planning to have a four-footed friend should know is is there a connection between the breed and the character of the pet?
+Here, you will know about what dog breed is best for me.

 HOW DOES THE BREED AFFECT THE CHARACTER OF THE DOG

-There is a connection between the breed and the character of the pet, moreover, pedigree dogs are attractive for home keeping because their behavior in relations with adults, children, other animals is well studied, which means it is predictable.
+There is a connection between the breed and the character of the pet, moreover, pedigree dogs are attractive for home keeping.
+Because, their behavior in relations with adults, children, other animals is well studied, which means it is predictable.
 It is rather difficult to predict how a stray animal will behave in a given situation.

 In the process of breeding, breeders develop not only conformation, but also behavioral qualities.
 As a rule, to obtain offspring, they do not use dogs that are cruel, prone to aggression and domination over a person, they are difficult to train and socialize.
 Depending on the direction of the breeding program, certain character traits are more pronounced, for example, representatives of guard breeds are more balanced and patient, and companion pets become attached to the owner literally from the first days of communication and need “feedback”.